 Thousands attend Visit Philly Holiday Parade in Center City

-PHILADELPHIA (CBS) -- Rain showers haven't stopped people in Philadelphia from ringing in the holiday season.
-Thousands of people have gathered in Center City to watch the second annual Visit Philly Holiday Parade on Saturday.
+PHILADELPHIA (CBS) -- Saturday night's rain showers didn't stop thousands from celebrating the holiday season in Center City.
+The second annual Visit Philly Holiday Parade brought music, floats, colorful balloons, and of course holiday cheer to the streets of Philadelphia.

-There's a lot of excitement as families line Market Street from 5th to City Hall.
-CBS3 met people who came from as far away as Long Island because they have kids participating in the parade

-While the parade is still happening, it's a good idea to avoid driving near Market Street from 5th to City Hall as there's still heavy traffic and road closures.

 for more features.